7-Year Child Concession

 4. Before you make any payment to us, we will send you a client care letter which sets out what your chances of success are and how our service works.
 You can read this at your leisure, and only once you are happy, you can make payment to us.

 5. Payments can be made in two installments if you wish.
 The first is to start the case.
 The second is before the application is sent out.
-Please note, that delay in making the second payment, can delay the sending out of the application.
+Please note, that delay in making the second payment, can delay sending out the application.